The Bull of the

 I firmly command

 through themselves or through an interposed person.
-However for the necessities of
+However for the

-to whom the Lord gives the grace to work, work faithfully and
+friars, to whom the Lord gives the grace to work, work faithfully and

 devotedly, in such a way that, having excluded idleness, the enemy of

 Let the Friars

 thing.
 And as pilgrims and exiles (1 Peter 2:11) in this age let them

-go about for alms confidently, as ones serving the Lord in poverty and humility, nor is
+go about for alms confidently, as ones serving the Lord in poverty and

-themselves to be among their family members.
+show themselves to be among their family members.
 And let them without

 On the penance to be imposed on Friars who are sinning.

 friars, at the instigation of the enemy, should sin mortally, for those

 beware, not to grow angry and be distressed on account of the sin of

 another, since anger and distress impede charity in themselves and in

 All the friars